 The museum is divided into three separate buildings.
 The Bayt-Al-Bagh (House of gardens) is the main museum building and showcases traditional Omani Architecture.
 It includes exhibits pertaining to the Al-Busaidi dynasty, including portraits of the current monarch and his ancestors.
 The garden features a beautiful barasti (Palm frond hut) as well as a Falaj system (ancient water distribution system) a souq area and a boat display.
 The Bait Dallaleel is adjacent to the main building, and allows visitors to step back in time and experience Omani life more than a hundred years ago.
 It also has one of the regions only domestic date stores.
 The third building is the Bait-Al-Oud or “Grand House” which was added in 2008 to celebrate the museums 10th anniversary.
 It includes ancient maps of the Arabian Peninsula region as well as historic photographs of Oman from years gone by.
 It also houses a collection of camera’s from older times.
 It is built to reflect the house of Sheikh Ali Bin Juma, father of Sheikh Al Zubair Bin Ali, which was located in the old Masqat region but was demolished to provide vehicle access to the palace.

-Bait Al Zubair Museum Information
+Bait Al Zubair Museum Travel Tips

 - Because of its location in the older part of the city or “Masqat”, the streets are too narrow to allow for the intra-city buses to take you there.